aiidateam/kiwipy/docs/source/installation.rst

     . venv/bin/activate
     pip install -e "kiwipy[rmq,pre-commit,tests]"

-To run the tests, simply type:
+To run the tests, make sure the RabbitMQ server is up and running (see the RabbitMQ documentation on how to accomplish and/or verify this) and type:

 .. code-block:: shell